A structured modified Newton approach for solving systems of nonlinear equations arising in interior-point methods for quadratic programming: A structured modified Newton approach

 with $E^k$ as in (\ref{eq:Ek}).
-From (\ref{eq:dDirModNewt}) it follows that $\Delta z^k$ is a descent direction with respect to $\phi_\mu$ if Under the restrictions of the update, the rank-$r^k$ matrix $U^k_*$ of Proposition~\ref{prop:Uk} is chosen such that $\| E^k \|$ is minimized, and $\| E^k \| \to 0$ as $r^k \to m$.
+From (\ref{eq:dDirModNewt}) it follows that $\Delta z^k$ is a descent direction with respect to $\phi_\mu$ if Under the restrictions of the update, the rank-$r^k$ matrix $U^k_*$ of Proposition~\ref{prop:Uk} is chosen such that $\| E^k \|$ is minimized.
+In addition, $\| E^k \| = 0$ for $r^k = m$.
 A descent direction can hence always be ensured for $r^k$ sufficiently large.
 Moreover, in our theoretical setting, Lemma~\ref{lemma:spectralradiusMot} gives the existence of a region, that depends on $\mu$, where the modified Newton approach may be initiated so that $\| E^k \|$ is sufficiently small for (\ref{eq:dDirCrit}) to hold, even when $r^k=0$.
-However, the essence is again that $U_*^k$ gives the largest reduction of $\| E^k \|$.
+However, the essence is again that $U_*^k$ gives the largest reduction of $\| E^k \|$, among $U^k$ such that $\rank(U^k) \leq r^k$.

 Next we give a result on local convergence and discuss the modified Newton approach in the framework of inexact Newton methods.
+Note that the local convergence result in the proposition shows balance between quadratic rate of convergence, which would follow if $B^k=F'(z^k)$, i.e., $C_6=0$, and $\norm{F'(z^k)\inv}\le C_7$ for all $k$, and linear rate of convergence, which would follow when $B^k$ differs from $F'(z^k)$.